zakir-ufuk/Quizzler/README.md

 Besides these I made the project even better by making it a multiple choice quiz which supports up to 4 choices (just delete the "//" you will also find instructions "//enable this to make the quiz with 4 choices also enable in line 60"

 I also tought that it would be good to make choices shuffle!
-I tried to do it by simply adding `.random `at the end but it didn`t work.
-After my research I found that I can do it by a very simple code which is .shuffled;
+I tried to do it by simply adding `.random `at the end but it didn´t work.
+After my research I found that I can do it by a very simple code which is `.shuffled`;

 ``func getAnswers() -> [String] {
         return Questions[questionNumber].answer.shuffled() // made the choices shuffled so it would be more fun!